parcimonic/legendary-flatpak/README.md

 Run it with `flatpak run com.gitlab.parcimonic.legendary`.
 Use `flatpak run --command=bash com.gitlab.parcimonic.legendary` to open a bash shell in the sandbox.

+## Installing

+You can get the GitLab build artifacts [here](https://gitlab.com/parcimonic/legendary-flatpak/-/jobs), then install using `flatpak install legendary.flatpak`.

 ## Contributing

 When submitting changes to the Flatpak manifest, please try to be as descriptive as possible, since the plan here is to learn more about Flatpak.